Sunrise to Sunset: Beachfront Camping in Texas

 Mustang Island State Park

-With 5-miles of unspoiled beach, you will have the opportunity to enjoy beach time, swimming, birding, camping and more.
+Mustang Island State Park is an 18-mile barrier island along the Gulf Coast, between Corpus Christi and Port Aransas.
+With 5-miles of unspoiled beach, you will have the opportunity to enjoy beach time, swimming, picnic, fishing, trails, hiking, picnics, ranger programs, camping and more.
+Don’t forget bug spray especially at night.

 Address: 9394 State Highway 361, Corpus Christi, Texas